OutSystems/docs-odc/src/eap/building-apps/logic/excel-record-list.md

   - backend developers
 ---

-# Convert Excel to Record List
+# Excel to Record List

 The **Excel to Record List** action converts an Excel object to a Record List.
 This article explains how you can use the **Excel to Record List** action to load data from an Excel file and save it in your app at runtime.